MichelleSoon (1)

 “The start to many more generations having a culture of conversations could begin with us.”

-Recognising that parents of today might have inherited the discomfort of talking about sex from their own childhood experiences, Michelle noted that many would not have had the chance to learn how to discuss the topic confidently and clearly from their families.
+Recognising that parents of today might have inherited the discomfort of talking about this topic from their own childhood experiences, Michelle noted that many would not have had the chance to learn from their families how to discuss it confidently and clearly.

 “But we also, as parents, want to put forward our best foot, to know better and to do better for our kids,” she said.